-Attribute Required Field Details matically set.
-When modifying an existing Change the Change Builder and Change Manager can manually set the status.
-Available statuses and result statuses are defined by the integrated State Machine, see Section 5.3, "Change State Machine" [35].
-Requested (by customer) Date No If required, this attribute can be deactivated via SysConfig for the 'ChangeEdit', 'ChangeAdd' and 'Change-Zoom' templates, and display the customer's desired implementation date.
+Attribute Required Field Details tion 5.3, " Change State Ma- chine " [38] .
+Requested (by customer) Date No If required, this attribute can be deactivated via SysCon- fig for the 'ChangeEdit', 'ChangeAdd' and 'Change- Zoom' templates, and dis- play the customer's desired implementation date.
 Attachment No Enables related files and documents to be attached